simonsobs/so3g/docs/cpp_objects.rst

 Working in C++
 ``````````````

-If you need to construct many instances of G3SuperTimestream from
+Here find an example of constructing a G3SuperTimestream from within
-within C++, the method ``SetDataFromBuffer`` might be useful.
-It will
+C++, using the method ``SetDataFromBuffer`` to pass in a flat memory
-copy data into a new numpy array from a C-ordered memory block,
+buffer.
+It will copy data into a new numpy array from a C-ordered
-allowing the caller to re-use the memory block.
-A rough example is
+memory block, allowing the caller to re-use the memory block.
+A rough
-presented below; see also the implementation of
+example is presented below; see also the implementation of
 ``test_cxx_interface()`` in ``G3SuperTimestream.cxx``.

 .. code-block:: c